storacha/specs/w3-deal.md

 ## HTTP Interface

 Given that some actors (e.g. Spade) do not support UCANs natively they are not able to send signed invocations.
-As compromise protocol implementer is RECOMMENDED to expose plain HTTP API that tradeoffs some security for convenience of interop.
+As compromise protocol implementer is RECOMMENDED to expose plain HTTP API that trade-offs some security for convenience of interop.

 Implementation MUST expose HTTP POST endpoint that accepts `application/vnd.ucan.cbor` requests with CBOR encoded as payload.
 These requests MUST provide `Authorization: Bearer` header with a UCAN delegation authorizing a request.
 Receiving principal MUST derive invocation from the provided `Authorization` and set invoked capability `nb` field to decoded CBOR block of the payload.
 Receiving principal MUST execute received capability and encode result of the invocation as an HTTP response.